adarshu/GeocodeService/README.md

 # GeocodeService
 Geocoding REST service using GMaps and Here maps.
+Fetches the latitude/longitude given a street address.

 Google Maps api is used as the primary geocoding provider by default.
 On failure or unavailability, Here maps is used.
-See below for details.
+See below for details and configuration.

 Requirements: Python 3 runtime.
 Tested against Python 3.6